Logo XpertSource

 • Mortgage amortization period: 20 years

-The monthly repayment is calculated according to the following formula:
+The monthly payment is calculated using the following steps:

-These last two steps must then be repeated for each monthly instalment, each time subtracting the principal repaid from the remaining loan balance.
-For example, your second monthly payment would be calculated as follows:
+These steps are repeated for each subsequent monthly payment, each time subtracting the principal repaid from the remaining loan balance.
+For example, the second payment would be calculated as follows:

 And so on…